Zedjones/BF-Lang_C/README.md

     -n    treat 10 (newline) as 0
     -f    brainfuck program file
 	-s    immediately flush output to stdout

+## Licensing
+All files are licensed under GPL 2.0, unless otherwise specified, as is the case with `src/alternatives.c` (which is public domain).

 ## Example Programs
 Check `brainfuck_examples` for example programs, many of which were written by [Daniel B. Cristofani](http://www.hevanet.com/cristofd/brainfuck/).